kyma-project/telemetry-manager/docs/contributor/arch/001-otel-collector-metric-based-pipeline-status.md

 ### Metric Analysis

-In the context of metric analysis, let's consider the following scenarios:
+We want to reflect telemetry delivery issues in the status of TracePipelines and MetricPipelines.
+To do this, we want to analyze metrics, provided by OTel Collectors using Prometheus text-based exposition format.
+Let's look at the following scenarios:

 #### Direct Endpoint Scraping by Telemetry Manager (Without TSDB)